vertex-lab/crawler/README.md

 - listen for graph updates (e.g. a node is added, or a node has changed it's out-edges)
 - update the random walks

-`/pkg/models/`: defines the fundamental interfaces and structures.
+`/pkg/models/`: defines the fundamental interfaces and structures that are used across packages

 `/pkg/store/`: contains two implementations of the `RandomWalkStore` interface, which deals with saving and fetching random walks from an in-memory database.
-- `/pkg/store/redistore/`: Implementation using redis, for production use (WIP).
+- `/pkg/store/redistore/`: Implementation using redis, for production use.
 - `/pkg/store/mock/`: Implementation in-memory, for tests.

 `/pkg/database/`: contains two implementations of the `Database` interface, which deals with saving and fetching nodes and edges from a persistent database.